 We’re committed to putting you in control of your data so you’re free to opt out of your information being used in this way at any time by contacting contact@agescotland.org.uk

 Under UK data protection law, you have certain rights over the personal information that we hold about you.
-Here is a summary of the rights that we think apply:
+These are:

 If you want to exercise any of the above rights, please email us at contact@agescotland.org.uk or write to FAO: Age Scotland Data Compliance Officer, Age Scotland, Causewayside House, 160 Causewayside, Edinburgh, EH9 1PR.
 We will endeavour to respond fully to all requests within one month of receipt of your request, however if we are unable to do so we will contact you with reasons for the delay.